tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ## Ex 3: PCA

-Principle Component Analysis is a useful technique that allows researchers to visualize high dimensional data in lower space by rotating the axes in such a way that the lower dimensions (or components) maximize the total variance explained.
+Principle component analysis is a useful technique that allows researchers to visualize high dimensional data in lower space by rotating the axes in such a way that the lower dimensions (or components) maximize the total variance explained.
 In statistical genetics this involves "rotating" million-dimensional data - something that is very hard to visualize!
 For this reason, we begin with a simpler exercise.
 For the following three two dimensional shapes, spend some time identifying the principle components or sketching the line across for which variance is maximized.
-Check your answers below:
+Check your answers
+below:

 ![Screenshot](images2/basic_pca_shapes.png)